FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source.md

 ### Reset to defaults

-A double-click on any Source Parameter dial will reset it to a SPAT default setting.
+A double click on any Source Parameter dial will reset it to a SPAT default setting.
 The default setting of a parameter is indicated around a dial as a larger tick than the other tick marks.
 Additionally, a range is graphically indicated between the default setting and the current setting of a variable parameter.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Room/SourcesInspector.png)
 <!-- TODO: update the image -->